garrandall/popular-music-data/tracks/fool-to-cry-the-rolling-stones.md

 Yeah, she said
-Ooh, "Daddy, you're a fool to cry
+Oh, "Daddy, you're a fool to cry
 You're a fool to cry
 And it makes me wonder why"
 She said
-Ooh, daddy you're a fool to cry
+Oh, daddy you're a fool to cry
-Ooh, "Daddy, you're a fool to cry"
+Oh, "Daddy, you're a fool to cry"
-Ooh, "Daddy, you're a fool to cry"
+Oh, "Daddy, you're a fool to cry"
-Ooh, "Daddy, you're a fool to cry"
+Oh, "Daddy, you're a fool to cry"
 Even my friends say to me sometimes
 I make out like I don't understand them
 You know what they say?
 They say

-Ooh, "Daddy, you're a fool to cry
+Oh, "Daddy, you're a fool to cry
 You're a fool to cry
 And it makes me wonder why" (Why, why)